Follow our guidance for Arctic Grayling projects

 Prior to construction of the 1967 W.A.C.
 Bennett Dam and creation of the Williston Reservoir, Arctic Grayling were widespread and abundant.
 Today, self-sustaining populations are limited, and in many flooded lower reaches, they are not present at all.

-Our Streams Action Plan identifies a high-priority action to:
+Our 2014 Streams Action Plan identified a high-priority action to:

 - review existing information;